youngshook/AppleTrace/README.md

 ## Usage

-Until now , there are 2 ways using `ostrace`.
+Until now , there are 3 ways using `ostrace`.

 1. Manual set section.
 2. Dynamic library hooking all objc_msgSend.
+3. Dtrace script (only macOS).

 ## Thanks